synthetiv/teletype/docs/quickstart.md

 drive is inserted, Teletype will recognize it and go into disk mode.
 First, all 32 scenes will be written to text files on the drive with names of the form `tt##s.txt`.
 For example, scene 5 will be saved to `tt05s.txt`.
 The screen will display `WRITE.......` as this is done.

-Once complete, Teletype will attempt to read any files named `tt##.txt` and save them into memory.
-For example, a file named `tt13.txt` would be saved as scene 13 on Teletype.
+Once complete, Teletype will attempt to read any files named `tt##.txt` and load them into memory.
+For example, a file named `tt13.txt` would be loaded as scene 13 on Teletype.
 The screen will display `READ......` Once this process is complete, Teletype will return to LIVE mode and the drive can be safely removed.

 For best results, use an FAT-formatted USB flash drive.
 If Teletype does not